The Best Chocolate Chip Cookie Recipe

 A chocolate chip cookie is a classic baked dessert made from a butter-based dough combined with sugar, eggs, flour, and chocolate chips, then baked until the edges are set and the center remains soft.
 The balance between fat, sugar, and flour determines whether the cookies turn out chewy, crisp, or soft.

 This chocolate chip cookie recipe makes soft, chewy cookies with crisp golden edges and gooey chocolate centers.
-The dough comes together in about 15 minutes and bakes in under 12 minutes, giving you classic bakery-style texture at home.
+The dough comes together in about 15 minutes and bakes in under 12 minutes, giving you classic cookie-shop texture at home.

 With the right balance of brown sugar, butter, and chocolate chips, these cookies stay rich, tender, and deeply satisfying every time.